 This article is mainly aimed at British citizens who are looking to buy a property in France next year, either for use as a holiday home or permanent home.

-The Brexit transition period comes to an end on the 31st December so, inevitably, there will be some changes.
-The process for buying a property in France will remain unchanged but, as a British citizen, there will be new rules about how you can use the property.
-The good news is that living permanently in France and extended visits (e.g to a holiday home) will still be perfectly possible.
+The Brexit transition period came to an end on the 31st December 2020.
+The process for buying a property in France remains unchanged but, as a British citizen, there will be new rules about how you can use the property.
+The good news is that living permanently in France and, extended visits (e.g to a holiday home) will still be perfectly possible.

 Changes for second home owners: